notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

     - **requirement**: if you have a functionList definition, the `display-name` **must** match the name of the UDL (from `<UserLang name="...">`).

 ## Edit `udl-list.json`

+**Do _not_ edit [udl-list.md](https://github.com/notepad-plus-plus/userDefinedLanguages/blob/master/udl-list.md): that file is auto-generated from the JSON to save effort and maintain consistency.**

 When you make a submission, you should edit the [udl-list.json](https://github.com/notepad-plus-plus/userDefinedLanguages/blob/master/udl-list.json) file, following these definitions:
 - The `id-name` attribute will match the name of the UDL file, without the `.xml`.